 Eat Well and Drink Water

 Don’t forget to hydrate!
-It’s easy to forget that food is fuel during the season of delicious and unhealthy treats, but what you eat and drink will affect your body, and can combat holiday back pain.
+It’s easy to forget that food is fuel during the season of delicious and unhealthy treats, but what you eat, and drink will affect your body, and can combat holiday back pain.

 If you must do too much – we’re talking to you, Super Mom – be sure to rest between extra tough physical exertion.
-If you don’t, you’re likely to overwork your the muscles supporting your spine and get holiday back pain.
+If you don’t, you’re likely to overwork you’re the muscles supporting your spine and get holiday back pain.